All Episodes

 They had more outside square footage than they had inside.

-Their apartment, the actual condo they had was smaller than mine was the whole floor.
+Their apartment, the actual condo they had was smaller than mine, was the whole floor, and theirs was the whole floor, but theirs was about half the size.

 And then outside that, this is where the roof garden was.

-Well, easy to say now, yeah.
+And, well, easy to say now.

-Should have bought both, right.
+Yeah, should have bought both, right?

 Easy to say now.

-Because then when the middle one got damaged, I would have had some place to go while fixing the middle floor, but that wouldn't have been damaged because I wouldn't have built a roof garden up there.
+Because then when the middle one got damaged, I would have had someplace to go while fixing the middle floor.

-Ron, welcome to the EIB network.
+Alexandria, Virginia, Ron, welcome to the EIB Network.

 Hello.

-Hi, Bus.
+Hi, Boston.

-I'm a longtime listener and first time caller.
+I'm a longtime listener and first-time caller.

 Great to have you here.